-The main reason many consider refinancing is the monthly savings from the lesser interest rate.
+The main reason many consider refinancing their auto loan is the monthly savings that come as a result of getting a lower interest rate.
 When you go to a car dealership, you usually walk out with a higher interest rate than expected.
-It is always important to shop around and go through the pre-approval process with outside lenders before looking for a car to insure that you are getting the best auto loan interest rates.
+It is always important to compare auto loan rates and go through the pre-approval process with outside lenders before you start shopping for a car.

 It is quite simple to start the paperwork to refinance your auto loan.
 After you apply, you’ll hear back from the lender once they've reviewed your credit score along with your financial status.
 When you're approved, the lender will give you the full payment to pay off your old auto loan, so they can remove the lien from your car’s title.
 Your new lender will replace it with their lien.
 From that point on you will be responsible to pay down your new refinanced auto loan amount.

-There are myths about drastic changes to your credit score when you refinance but it won’t affect it much.
+Any significant financial decision such as buying a car or refinancing a loan can have an impact on your credit.
+There are myths about drastic changes to your credit score when you refinance, so be sure to understand how your credit score is determined.
 There are five different sections of your credit that make up your score.

 One thing that will affect your credit score a bit is a hard pull which is what lenders do when you apply for an auto loan.
 Another name for a hard pull is an inquiry which falls under the new credit line section of the calculation, so it will drop it a few points.